Johanna-Ezedinma/Emergency-Operations-and-Patients-Flow-Analytics/README.md

    against a 17.0% average checklists, telemedicine check-ins, and community follow-up calls could close this gap without new infrastructure spend.

-**The simulator** —  at a 15-minute triage target, 5,164 patients currently fall outside it; at 85% occupancy, that threshold was crossed 22 times across the network in two years (roughly 0.9 hospitals over capacity every month); and a 20% reduction in wait times would save an estimated £692.37K against the current £3.46M cost of long-wait visits.
+**The simulator**  at a 15-minute triage target, 5,164 patients currently fall outside it; at 85% occupancy, that threshold was crossed 22 times across the network in two years (roughly 0.9 hospitals over capacity every month); and a 20% reduction in wait times would save an estimated £692.37K against the current £3.46M cost of long-wait visits.

 **Recommendation:** These three actions address the network at hospital level.
-The next page checks whether the same failures repeat at the clinical department level, or whether each specialty needs its own fix.
+The department page checks whether the same failures repeat at the clinical department level, or whether each specialty needs its own fix.

 ![Impact](./Dashboards/Code%20Blue%20—%20Emergency%20Operations%20&%20Patient%20Flow%20Analytics_C38_Impact.jpg)

 ---

-### Page 4 Department: Specialty-Level Vulnerabilities
+### Department: Specialty-Level Vulnerabilities

 **Question answered:** Do hospital-level failures look the same across clinical departments, or does each specialty have its own failure mode?

 **Key insight:** Oncology carries the network's highest mortality rate, likely reflecting the severity of patients on arrival rather than a process failure.
 Cardiology has the highest readmission rate, echoing King's College's hospital-level finding from Page 3: the discharge-planning gap shows up by specialty as well as by hospital.
 Mental Health patients face the network's longest treatment delays (86 minutes), pointing to an access problem rather than a severity one.